jupyter4edu/jupyter-edu-book/05-jupyter-ecosystem.md

 activity, etc.  Another advantage of using version control is that some services will provide rendered views of notebooks that you have made public.
-GitHub shows a rendered version of the notebook rather than the ASCII text that a notebook is comprised of.
+GitHub shows a rendered version of the notebook, rather than the ASCII text that a notebook is comprised of.
 Some pitfalls with LaTeX rendering may occur, as platforms do not always render the notebooks the same as they would appear in an active Jupyter interface.

-A few caveats to keeping notebooks under version control.
+We should mention a few caveats to keeping notebooks under version control.
 The code output, including images, is stored in the repository, unless you clear the output before committing changes.
 This can make reviewing changes difficult,